tjebo/eye/cran-comments.md

 - print methods for class "eyes" and "eyes_details"
 - documentation corrected and expanded in `eyes`
 - update description file with updated versions of dependencies
+- simplified pivoting in myop using the pivot_longer regex feature
+- removed ..._chr arguments from getElem_... functions (redundant)

 Details:
 - update citation file